nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: Can I have two or more inventories in one computer?<br>
 **A**: Download and install StoreMando in two different folders on your computer so that you will have two different data files in separate locations.
-You can have as many inventories as you want using this method!
+You can have as many inventories as you want using this method.

 **Q**: What if I want to have more features implemented in the product?<br>
-**A**: Feel free to contact us at e0406389@u.nus.edu!
+**A**: Feel free to contact us at e0406389@u.nus.edu.

 **Q**: Sometimes I forget the various commands to use, where can I find the list of commands?<br>
-**A**: You could view enter help tab by clicking F1, or by keying in `help` in the command box, which will then lead you to this user guide to provide you with the help you need!
+**A**: You could view enter help tab by clicking F1, or by keying in `help` in the command box, which will then lead you to this user guide to provide you with the help you need.

 --------------------------------------------------------------------------------------------------------------------
 ## 5. Command summary